sudostake/resources/docs/execution/progress-report-2.md

 Roadmap link: [SudoStake Roadmap — NEAR MVP & Launch](./sudostake-roadmap-near-mvp.md) — use this for full milestone scope and timelines.

 ## What Happened
 - Milestone 1 hit feature-complete a week early.
-The testnet app now covers wallet connect, vault management, staking actions, loan requests, lender fills, and liquidations.
+The testnet app already covers wallet connect, vault management, staking, loan requests, lender fills, and liquidations.
-- Counter-offers (amount-only) still exist, but they now live in the post-Milestone 1 backlog.
-The marketplace runs fine without them.
+- Counter-offers (amount-only) are in the post–Milestone 1 backlog, and the marketplace runs cleanly without them.
-- The merged [near-sdk-rs PR #1369](https://github.com/near/near-sdk-rs/pull/1369) unblocked the shared vault path planned for Milestone 2 — Factory Optimization.
+- The merged [near-sdk-rs PR #1369](https://github.com/near/near-sdk-rs/pull/1369) unblocked the shared vault path for Milestone 2 — Factory Optimization.

 ## Where We Are
 - **Milestone 1 — Delivered (Target was 2025-09-30):** All MVP flows run on NEAR testnet and passed manual checks.